pilvikala/snyk-c-test-api/README.md

 ### Package name matching

 In the C/C++ world, there is no single authoritative index we could use for unique matching.
 Our database of open source packages is curated by a team of analysts that link together projects and their artifacts.
 The API attempts to simplify this by searching for a package name in our list of internally unique coordinates that map to vulnerabilities.
 For each package matching the provided name, a different set of vulnerabilities will be provided.
 Here's an example of the json output for a package named `openfortivpn`.
-Note the different set of vulnerabilities and the package names (`adrienverge/openfortivpn` vs `adrienverge/openfortivpn`):
+Note the different set of vulnerabilities and the package names (`openfortivpn` vs `adrienverge/openfortivpn`):

 ```json
 [